 You will receive marketing communications from us if you have requested information from us, signed-up for our newsletter, created an account on our website, or otherwise have provided your information or data to us and you have not opted out of receiving that marketing.

 We may use your personal data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which products, services and offers may be relevant for you (we include this in marketing).

-Communications that are required by law or that we are making on behalf of third parties (for instance a communication to you as a shareholder of a company who utilises our platform) are not considered “marketing” for these purposes.
-Any opt-out (see below) will not affect or restrict our ability to send those types of communications to you.
+Communications that are required by law or that we are making on behalf of third parties (for instance a communication to you as a shareholder or other stakeholder of a company who utilises our platform) are not considered “marketing” for these purposes.
+Any opt-out (see below) will not affect or restrict our ability to send or to allow our customers to send, those types of communications to you.

 You can ask us or third parties to stop sending you marketing at any time by contacting us at any time.